 - 01. Acceptance of proxies by Board of Directors

 - 02. Ascertainment that a quorum is present

 - 03. Adoption of Standing Orders

-- 04. Reading and approval of minutes of AGM 2020
+- 04. Reading and approval of minutes of AGM 2021

-- Report of the Board of Directors
+- 05. Report of the Board of Directors

 - 06. Consideration of accounts

 - 07. Report of the Auditors

-- Report of the Board Oversight Committee
+- 08. Report of the Board Oversight Committee

 - 09. Declaration of dividend / rebate of interest (if any) & approval of ILCU affiliation fee

 - 10. Report of the Credit Committee

 - 11. Report of the Credit Control Committee

-- Report of the Membership Committee
+- 12. Report of the Membership Committee

 - 13. Report of the Promotion / Youth Committee

 - 14. Report of the Investment Committee

-- Report of the Insurance Officer
+- 15. Report of the Insurance Officer

-- Report of the Nominating Committee
+- 16. Report of the Nominating Committee

-- Elections of Auditor, Board of Directors & Board Oversight Committee
+- 17. Elections of Auditor, Board of Directors & Board Oversight Committee

-- 18. Notice of Motion (Amendment to Rules)

-- 19. Any other business
+- 18. Any other business

-- 20. Announcement of election results
+- 19. Announcement of election results

-- 21 Members draw
+- 20. Members draw

-- Close of meeting
+- 21. Close of meeting

-- Please exercise your right as a member of the Credit Union and attend the A.G.M.
+- ---- Please exercise your right as a member of the Credit Union and attend the Virtual A.G.M.

-- Only those who have reached the age of 16 may participate in the business of the A.G.M.
+- Only those who have reached the age of 16 may participate in the business of the Virtual A.G.M.

-- A draw will be held among the members attending the Virtual AGM
+- A draw will be held among the members attending the Virtual AGM.